intel/ccloudvm/README.md

  - UUID           : A UUID for the new instance
  - PackageUpgrade : Indicates whether package upgrade should be performed during the first boot.

-As an example consider the third document in the workload definition above.
+As an example consider the second document in the workload definition above.
 The User and PublicKey fields are accessed via the {{.User}} and {{.PublicKey}} Go templates.
 Abstracting all of the user and instance specific information via templates in this way allows us to keep our workload definitions generic.